solfang/solfang.github.io/_posts/2022-08-17-levelingalchemy.md

 **Con**: Crafting Tenacious Origin of Life is _very active_: you can only do a few minutes of crafts at a time since the herbs are heavy.
 You can use 'bunch of ...', e.g. bunch of silver azaleas to lower the weight requirement.
 17 bunches replace 50 white herbs in the recipe.

+**Alternative:** You can avoid any gathering by buying the herbs from a vendor, for example Nieves in Calpheon, which comes out to a ~70 mil/h loss.

 ### Method B) Metal Solvent
 - **Recipe**: <img src="/images/icons/metal_solvent.png" height="30"> [Metal Solvent](https://bdolytics.com/alchemy/market/4076)